Kruševlje: Name

 In Serbian, the village is known as Kruševlje or Крушевље, in German as Kruschiwel or Kruschiwl, and in Hungarian as Körtés or Bácskörtés.
 Its name derived from Hungarian Körtés ("pear" in English).
 The Serb name translation of the original Hungarian name.
 There were also some other, less used names such as Kruschewlje, Birndorf (German translation of its original Hungarian name), Krušovje, Körtvélyes, etc.

 Geography

 Officially, Kruševlje is not classified as a separate settlement, but as part of the village of Gakovo.
 It is located near the border with Hungary between Riđica, Stanišić, Gakovo and Rastina.

 It is about 2 miles northeast of the neighbouring village of Gakovo and about 2,5 miles west of Stanišić.
 About 5 miles to the north is the village Riđica and the nearest town is Sombor, about 12 miles to the South.
-The whole area surrounding Kruševlje is a flat ground, with many swampy meadows, fens, bad-fruitful salt-spring fields.
+The whole area surrounding Kruševlje is a flat ground, with a number of swampy meadows, fens, bad-fruitful salt-spring fields.
 The villagers had some fruitful gardens, corn fields, hemp-and wheat fields, vineyards a few miles to the North.
 The village is about 305 ft above the sea level.
 There are no hills, woods or rivers.